yule-BUAA/MergeLM/README.md

 We conduct experiments on both encoder- and decoder-based LMs.
 * For encoder-based LMs, we choose bert-base-uncased and roberta-base as pre-trained backbones.
 Eight datasets from the GLUE benchmark are used, including CoLA, SST-2, MRPC, STS-B, QQP, MNLI, QNLI, and RTE.
-* For decoder-based LMs, we choose WizardLM, WizardMath, WizardCoder-Python, and Code Alpaca as pre-trained backbones.
+* For decoder-based LMs, we choose LLaMA, Llama 2, and Code Llama as pre-trained backbones.
+WizardLM, WizardMath, WizardCoder-Python, and Code Alpaca are used as fine-tuned models.
 We evaluate three tasks on five datasets: AlpacaEval (instruction-following), GSM8K and MATH (mathematical reasoning), and HumanEval and MBPP (code-generating).

 Note that we provide GSM8K, MATH, and MBPP datasets in ```math_code_data/``` folder, which are obtained from [WizardLM repository](https://github.com/nlpxucan/WizardLM).
 Other datasets can be automatically downloaded by our codes.
 For language models, you can download them either manually or by our codes.

 You can also modify the ```cache_dir``` in the ```utils/load_config.py``` file to specify your own path to save datasets and models.

 ## Model Merging Methods